hindutva/hindutva.github.io/content/join/india/risks.md

 ---

 ## Intro
 Becoming a Hindu is an excellent thing!
-But, it is advisable be bold as well as intelligent.
-Anticapate the risks you will face, and work around them!
+Still, it is advisable be bold as well as intelligent.
+Anticipate the risks you will face, and work around them!

 ## Social
-- Your house owner may ask you to vacate.
+- Your house owner may ask you to vacate. +++(Then just find a new house.)+++
-- Some of your relatives may boycott you.
+- Some of your relatives may boycott you. +++(Just make new friends.)+++
+- Your family members may need to be convinced (eg. wife/ husband).

 ## Economic
+- Your employer may discriminate against you. +++(Then just change your job.)+++

+### Inheritence issues

 ## Security
-- In rare cases, individuals belonging to your old religion (eg. Muslims) may resort to violence against you and your family.
+- In rare cases, individuals belonging to your old religion (eg. Muslim fanatics) may resort to violence against you and your family.
 In such cases, please consider getting security.
 You can try [contacting us](../contact/) or local hindu orgs for help.